fib Symposium 2021

 Stephen J. Foster (Australia)

 Tamon Ueda (Japan)

 Válter Lúcio (Portugal)

 The technical program is organized in order to maximize the interest and intervention of all participants, covering the traditional technical sessions and keynote lectures, as well as technical exhibitions and free time for networking.

 Model Code 2020

-Entries are now being accepted for the 2021 Achievement Award for Young Engineers (AAYE)!
+Entries for the 2021 Achievement Award for Young Engineers (AAYE) are now closed

 The award includes a €2,000 prize and an invitation to our fib Symposium 2021 in Lisbon, Portugal.

 The award is given in two categories in the field of structural concrete: the Design & Construction category and the Research category.
 All details can be found here.